babyman/quick-tabs-chrome-extension/readme.md

 2015.2.25 - added support for bookmarks search, huge thanks to @oarrabi for this

-2015.1.2 - delay script execution till window.onload fires (closes #70), thanks aakash-shah
+2015.1.2 - delay script execution till window.onload fires (closes #70), thanks @aakash-shah

-2014.12.27 - re-enable mouseover events (close #69), thanks KayNoSpam
+2014.12.27 - re-enable mouseover events (close #69), thanks @KayNoSpam

-2014.12.23 - quick fixes for the two reoccurring errors, thanks heavyk.
+2014.12.23 - quick fixes for the two reoccurring errors, thanks @heavyk.
 Moved the template rendering code into a sandbox as per https://developer.chrome.com/extensions/sandboxingEval

-2014.9.27 - support custom css through the extensions option page, this supports custom styling of the popup window (for example https://userstyles.org/styles/99938/better-styling-for-chrome-extension-quick-tabs by Bunnyslippers)
+2014.9.27 - support custom css through the extensions option page, this supports custom styling of the popup window (for example https://userstyles.org/styles/99938/better-styling-for-chrome-extension-quick-tabs by @Bunnyslippers)

-2014.9.13 - permissions fix, thanks jtanner
+2014.9.13 - permissions fix, thanks @jtanner

 2014.7.8 - More stability improvements

 2014.7.6.1 - NPE bug fix

-2014.7.6 - bug fixes and allow cycling through with TAB and SHIFT+TAB (close #28), allow PageUp/PageDown navigation (close #53), thanks eush77
+2014.7.6 - bug fixes and allow cycling through with TAB and SHIFT+TAB (close #28), allow PageUp/PageDown navigation (close #53), thanks @eush77

-2014.7.1 - merged fix to html encoding bug, thanks eush77
+2014.7.1 - merged fix to html encoding bug, thanks @eush77

-2014.5.6 - add vim style next/prev keys to popup, thanks roblund
+2014.5.6 - add vim style next/prev keys to popup, thanks @roblund

-2014.4.4 - performance improvements, thanks philippotto for the work and inspiration (and olado for doT.js)
+2014.4.4 - performance improvements, thanks @philippotto for the work and inspiration (and @olado for doT.js)

 2014.1.14 - fixed shortcut keys issue

-2014.1.12 - merged design improvements, thanks rodrigok
+2014.1.12 - merged design improvements, thanks @rodrigok

-2013.11.2 - merged shortcut key update, thanks Mononofu, based on this update I have rewritten the shortcut code and stripped all the content-script stuff out, no more tab reload warnings or window placement issues and the extension works on chrome:// pages
+2013.11.2 - merged shortcut key update, thanks @Mononofu, based on this update I have rewritten the shortcut code and stripped all the content-script stuff out, no more tab reload warnings or window placement issues and the extension works on chrome:// pages

-2013.8.4 - merged fix for issue #35, thanks kho
+2013.8.4 - merged fix for issue #35, thanks @kho

-2013.6.24 - merged fix for issue #8, thanks yaauie
+2013.6.24 - merged fix for issue #8, thanks @yaauie

 2013.5.1 - fix for bug #44, Showing nonexistent "New Tabs" open with incorrect total